Travelling to Vietnam

 SIM Cards

-For peace of mind for friends travelling before and after the retreat, you can purchase relatively inexpensive SIM cards in Vietnam.
-When you land at the HCMC airport, there are booths selling physical SIM cards.
-We suggest purchasing them at one of the booths.
-It's about $1 USD more than if you were to buy it at a phone shop in District 1 but it saves a lot of time and they all speak English at the airport.
-We recently landed at midnight in HCMC and the booths were still open.
-If the booths are closed, your hotel will be able to direct you to a SIM card shop.
+For peace of mind while travelling before and after the retreat, you can purchase a local SIM card in Vietnam at very reasonable prices.
+Upon landing at Ho Chi Minh City Airport, there are booths selling SIM cards - we recommend buying one there.
+It’s typically about $1 USD more than purchasing at a phone shop in District 1, but it saves time and the staff at the airport booths all speak English.
+We recently landed at midnight in HCMC, and the booths were still open.
+If the booths happen to be closed, your hotel can direct you to a nearby shop.

 Accommodation in HCMC